-We are pleased to announce another strong year of consolidated total revenues (including other operating income) totaling US\$ 60.61 million.
+We are pleased to announce another strong year of consolidated total revenues (including other operating income) totaling US\$ 57.97 million.
 We have continued to increase operating profits and our stated long term business plan remains on track.
 The revised Field Development Plan for the SGL area and an integrated Field Development Plan for SSG & SSF area of the Block, for the future enhancement of revenues, had been previously approved by the Management Committee.
-Building on these earlier successes, the PNGRB has received and are currently evaluating the bid for the construction of a pipeline to evacuate gas from the RJ-ON/6 Block.
+Building on these earlier successes, the PNGRB has re-invited the bids for the construction of a pipeline to evacuate gas from the RJ-ON/6 Block with the purpose of achieving a reasonable transportation tariff.